Eligibility criteria

 The following organisations are currently excluded from registration as a Class 1: Social Landlord.

 • Local authorities and council-controlled organisations.
 A subsidiary of a local authority or council-controlled organisation may apply to register, so long as it is operating at arm’s length from the local authority.
-The subsidiary must be genuinely operating independently i.e. not part of the parent body’s corporate structure.
-This should be evident from its constitution, membership of its governing body, and its governance and financial management structures.
+The subsidiary must be genuinely operating independently for instance, not part of the local authority’s corporate structure.
+This should be evident from the constitution, membership of the governing body, and governance and financial management structures.
+There should not be any agreements or financial arrangements in place that would prevent the CHP from acting independently, in its own best interest.

 Encouraging diversity